Oxley, Queensland: 21st century

-The 2010–2011 Queensland floods inundated many properties along the main roads of Oxley Road, Blunder Road and the Ipswich Motorway as well as at least ten minor roads.
+The 2010–2011 Queensland floods inundated many properties along the main roads of Oxley Road, Blunder Road and the Ipswich Motorway as well asmany minor roads.
 The Bunnings warehouse on Blunder Road was flooded and was closed for 2 months.

-On 17 July 2013, a new Woolworths store opened on Oxley Station Road.

 The 2022 floods in Brisbane affected parts of Oxley.
 The Bunnings warehouse was flooded again.
 It was announced in August 2022 that the ground-level building would not re-open but that a new 3-level building would replace it with the ground floor level dedicated to car parking and the two upper levels for retailing which would be above the level of a future flood.
 Bunnings predicts that this design will enable them to reopen the store within 24 hours after a flood rather than months.
 The design has been proven at their Bundamba store which recovered from the 2022 floods within 24 hours.